rcxwhiz/rcxwhiz.github.io/src/minecraft.md

 ## 5. Launch the game

 At this point you should be able to launch the game, with the server address (playmc.joshbedwell.com) included in the instance.
+There should be two server entries - one of them saying `(Backup)`.
+If you are on my local network you should be able to use the non-backup one, which technically might be faster.
+You should be consistent with whichever one you choose, because your map data and so on will count them as different servers.

 ## 6. Change settings